 The electronics enclosure is mounted with the supplied fastener hardware using the four mounting holes on the enclosure.
+If a 6497 is purchased by itself, no mounting hardware is provided.

 Note:

 Exercise care to avoid drilling or otherwise puncturing the electronics enclosure.